The Variants dialog

 The Preview panel and variant display options

 Roll the mouse wheel to zoom the view in or out (similar to zooming a map in the main view); drag the mouse over the view to scroll it (alternatively, you can use the scroll bars on the edges of the view).
-Click the Reset zoom button to reset the zoom so that the entire map fits on the screen.

 By default, the variants for each sample are shown as a chart that consists of three lines: